h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 Build a Random Forest for medical diagnosis with $500$ patients, $30$ medical features, binary diagnosis (Healthy/Sick), and maximum $50$ trees due to computational limits.

 #### Task
 1. Calculate the optimal number of features per split for maximum diversity
 2. If you want each feature to be used in at least $80\%$ of trees, how many trees do you need?
 3. Design a feature sampling strategy that ensures rare but important features aren't ignored
 4. What's the trade-off between your diversity strategy and individual tree performance?
+5. Calculate the expected number of unique features used across all trees using the formula: $E[\text{unique features}] = 30 \times (1 - \left(\frac{29}{30}\right)^{50})$

 For a detailed explanation of this question, see [Question 24: Diversity Challenge Strategy](L7_3_24_explanation.md).